uwcirg/tb-mobile-app/src/Content/changelog/en.md

-v2.0.5 - November 13th, 2020
+## v2.0.5 - November 13th-18th, 2020

-New Features:
  - Improved update experience.
 Previously required users to close all tabs of app, now they just click a button.
  - Added popup screen with update details
  - Updated translations for walkthrough table of contents
+ - Added Version number and Change log

-v2.0.4 - November 11th, 2020
+## v2.0.4 - November 11th, 2020

 Summary:
 Implement suggestions from usability testers.
 Add ability to track feature changes (in this document).

 New Features:

 - Add table of contents for walkthrough
 - Change design of walkthrough for easier navigation
 - Add more gender options in onboarding